You may wish to read an introduction to this section first.

 The finding of the two bronze heads at Porticello was followed in 1972 by that of two large entire bronze statues in the Ionian Sea near Riace.
 A Roman holidaymaker noticed the arm of one of the statues in the sand while snorkelling at 200 meters from the coast and called the police.
 No wreckage was found in the proximity of the statues.
 The restoration of the statues was a very lengthy affair and it was mainly done in Florence where in December 1980 the Riace Bronzes were first displayed.
-After a short temporary exhibition at Palazzo del Quirinale in Rome they were moved to Reggio.
+After a short temporary exhibition in Palazzo del Quirinale in Rome they were moved to Reggio.
 In December 2013, after another lengthy restoration, they were placed in a specially conditioned and anti-seismic room.

 Archaeologists and art historians have debated at length the origin of the statues and the names of the athletes or warriors they portray.
-Some believe they were made in Greece where they decorated treasuries (small temples) at Delphi or Olympia, others suggest they were the work of a Greek sculptor of Calabria or Sicily.
+Some believe they were made in Greece where they decorated treasuries (small temples) of Delphi or Olympia, others suggest they were the work of a Greek sculptor of Calabria or Sicily.
 When it comes to the identification of the subjects portrayed by the statues, there are so many opinions that for the time being they continue to be known as the Riace Bronzes.

 Warrior B - The Older